lknknm/link-in-bio/README.md

 # link-in-bio
-Link in bio landing page that redirects for my social media profiles.
+Link in bio page that redirects to my social media profiles.